zkHubHQ/distributed-halo2/notes/port.md

     - This new approach resulted in refactoring the logic in `unpack2_in_place` method's last line: `*shares = shares.iter().filter(|&&x| x != F::ZERO).copied().collect();`
   - Changed from BLS12-377 to BN256
     - Does not BN256 lib does expose a random Fr function, hence created helper method that's only used in the test cases
+  - TODO: WithSmallOrderMulGroup<3>, 3 was arbitrarily chosen and needs to be changed to another value with more thought

 ## dist-primitives